This Tender, Fragile Thing

 The exhibition’s title quietly acknowledges that progress is a tender, fragile thing.
 Its interpretation can be broadly and openly considered, though as Cave’s piece so adeptly ensures, there is value, weight, and inspiration in every part of the complex and nuanced path of progress.

 In honor of the work and commitment the Black Panther Party showed to bettering its local communities, Jack Shainman Gallery will be donating a portion of the proceeds to Hearts of Gold, M.A.D.E.
-Transition, and Save The Hampton House.
+Transitions, Save The Hampton House and Soul Fire Farm.
 To support and learn more about these black led organizations, please visit our website.

 (1) “PROGRESS!
 PROGRESS?,” The Black Panther, 3, 1971, Vol. VI, No. 23 edition, pp. 10-13, 10.